 Though they go hand in hand, anti-oppression is not the same as diversity & inclusion.
 Diversity & Inclusion (which are defined in another tab) have to do with the acknowledgment, valuing, and celebration of difference, whereas Anti-Oppression challenges the systemic biases that devalue and marginalize difference.
 Diversity & Inclusion and Anti-Oppression are two sides of the same coin--one doesn't work without the other--but they are not interchangeable.

-The suffix "-phobia" comes from the Greek word for "fear of," and so it denotes an intense aversion to the part of the word that precedes it.
+The suffix "phobia" comes from the Greek word for "fear of," and so it denotes an intense aversion to the part of the word that precedes it (e.g. arachnophobia is a fear of spiders).
 Words like "homophobia" or "Islamophobia" are pretty recognizable, and most folks understand them to mean a position or perspective that is prejudicial and discriminatory against LGBTQIA+ identities and the religion of Islam respectively.

-The problem with these constructions is that there are folks who actually have phobias (real anxiety disorders in which someone experiences intense anxiety or fear that they're unable to control).
-Claustraphobia, for instance, is a fear of being enclosed in small spaces that, when triggered, can lead to responses from distracting discomfort to full blown panic attacks.
-When we use terms like "homophobia," we are equating bigotry with a mental health disorder, which does several problematic things:
+The problem with using "phobia" terms as labels for prejudice is that there are folks who actually have phobias (real anxiety disorders in which someone experiences intense anxiety or fear that they're unable to control—Claustraphobia, for instance).
+So when we use terms like "homophobia," we are equating bigotry with a mental health disorder, which does several problematic things:

-So since naming oppression with "-phobia" suffixes is harmful, many folks are exchanging them for "-misia" suffixes instead.
-Misia comes from the Greek word for hate or hatred, so similar to how Islamophobia means "fear of Islam," the more accurate and inclusive Islamomisia means "hatred of Islam."
+So since labeling oppression with "phobia" suffixes is harmful, many folks are exchanging them for "misia" suffixes instead.
+Misia (pronounced "miz-eeya") comes from the Greek word for hate or hatred, so similar to how Islamophobia means "fear of Islam," the more accurate Islamomisia means "hatred of Islam."

-For these reasons, our guide will be using "-misia" constructions in place of "-phobia" in an effort to be as accurate and clear as possible and because we strive to practice within this guide the very anti-oppressive values we discuss in it.
+For these reasons, our guide will be using "misia" language in place of "phobia" in an effort to be as accurate, clear, and inclusive as possible.

 A- always center the impacted— Kayla Reed (@RE_invent_ED) June 13, 2016